orsan123/orsan123/README.md

 # Hi there, I'm Orsan

-### I am a Data Analyst turning raw data into meaningful tools to help companies make better decisions
+### Data Analyst turning raw data into meaningful tools to help companies make better decisions

 ## About Me: